backdrop-contrib/config-recipes/README.md

 # Config Recipes

+## This module is deprecated.

+We recommend searching for "recipes" on BackdropCMS.org for stand alone recipes that can be installed directly to Backdrop sites.

-A library of config recipes for Backdrop CMS
+## A library of config recipes for Backdrop CMS

 This is intended to be the first step towards a much better solution to move features from one backdrop site to another (Drupal 7 had the Features module - https://www.drupal.org/project/features).